KittyPrydeDev/PDFKeywordSearch/README.md

 Usage is from the command line and takes the following arguments:
--i "C:\input" -- the folder of PDF files to trawl through -o "C:\outpout"  -- the folder where the reports should be saved -k "C:\keywords.txt"  -- the location of the keywords list (each keyword (or set of words to match, up to 3) should be on a new line)
+-i "C:\input" -- the folder of PDF files to trawl through -o "C:\output"  -- the folder where the reports should be saved -k "C:\keywords.txt"  -- the location of the keywords list (each keyword (or set of words to match, up to 3) should be on a new line)

-E.G python processtext.py -i "C:\input" -o "C:\output"  -k "C:\keywords.txt"
+E.G python process_text.py -i "C:\input" -o "C:\output"  -k "C:\keywords.txt"

 ### Who do I talk to? ###

 TIDE Software team

+### Creating executable ###

+Within Condo environment install all the package requirements.
+(May also need to run `python -m spacy download en_core_web_sm`.)

+Need to have `tika-server.1.24.jar` and `tika-server.1.24.jar.md5` in package directory.

+Then run 'pyinstaller process_text.spec'.
+The generated `processtext.exe` and required .ddl files etc. will be located within the `dist` folder.